florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/loads/smpmsm/models.rst

 ***********************
 Performance calculation
 ***********************
-Most of the performance calculations shares a similar approach as the AFPMSM model, except the losses caused by various factors.
+Most of the performance calculations shares a similar approach as the :ref:`AFPMSM <afpmsm>` model, except the losses caused by various factors.
 The three primary sources of loss in the Surface-mounted PMSM as modeled in the HASTECS project :cite:`touhami:2020` are presented below.